 Students who have passed the First Public (Preliminary) Examination may progress to the Final Honour School.
-Senior Status students are exempted from the Preliminary Examination and enrolled for the Final Honour School.

-No candidate shall be admitted to examination in the Honour School of Theology and Religion unless he or she has either passed or been exempted from the First Public Examination.
+No candidate shall be admitted to examination in the Honour School of Religion and Asian and Middle Eastern Studies unless he or she has either passed or been exempted from the First Public Examination.